Jackie Robinson: Post-military

-Playing career
+Professional career

 Negro leagues and major league prospects

 In early 1945, while Robinson was at Sam Huston College, the Kansas City Monarchs sent him a written offer to play professional baseball in the Negro leagues.
 Robinson accepted a contract for $400 per month.
 Although he played well for the Monarchs, Robinson was frustrated with the experience.
 He had grown used to a structured playing environment in college, and the Negro leagues' disorganization and embrace of gambling interests appalled him.
 The hectic travel schedule also placed a burden on his relationship with Isum, with whom he could now communicate only by letter.
 In all, Robinson played 47 games at shortstop for the Monarchs, hitting .387 with five home runs, and registering 13 stolen bases.
 He also appeared in the 1945 East–West All-Star Game, going hitless in five at-bats.

 During the season, Robinson pursued potential major league interests.
 No black man had played in the major leagues since Moses Fleetwood Walker in 1884, but the Boston Red Sox nevertheless held a tryout at Fenway Park for Robinson and other black players on April 16.
 The tryout, however, was a farce chiefly designed to assuage the desegregationist sensibilities of powerful Boston City Councilman Isadore H. Y. Muchnick.
 Even with the stands limited to management, Robinson was subjected to racial epithets.
 He left the tryout humiliated, and more than 14 years later, in July 1959, the Red Sox became the final major league team to integrate its roster.